 Lyon uses the Common Application, which is reviewed to assure prospective students have the academic background (as indicated by ACT or SAT scores and high school GPA) to benefit from the College’s demanding curriculum.
 Scholarships, Pell grants, and work/study help assure that all who wish to attend can afford to do so, as underscored by the fact that 99% of Lyon students receive financial aid.

 Scholarships include merit awards (at least 20 on the ACT and a GPA of 2.5), participation awards (outstanding ability in music, theatre, art), athletic scholarships, and scholarships specifically for transfer students.
-In addition awards are given for students whose sibling, parent, or grandparent attended Lyon and to those who are members in good standing of a Presbyterian church.
+In addition, awards are given for students whose sibling, parent, or grandparent attended Lyon as well as those who are members of good standing in a Presbyterian church.

-Lyon also invites a select number of entering freshmen to apply and interview for the prestigious Lyon Fellowship, which covers the full cost of tuition for participants, who enroll in a rigorous course of study designed to hone research skills and promote the exchange of ideas in a challenging and supportive academic environment.
+Lyon also invites a select number of entering freshmen to apply and interview for the prestigious Lyon Fellowship, which covers the full cost of tuition.
+Participants enroll in a rigorous course of study designed to hone research skills and promote the exchange of ideas in a challenging and supportive academic environment.